 pip that may be of interest:

-Check for current version of pip to ensure that it is using the Python3 pip pip --version Update pip pip install --upgrade pip
+Check for current version of pip to ensure that it is using Python 3 pip3 --version Update pip3 pip3 install --upgrade pip

 Unless you are building a Docker image, it is strongly recommended that Meltano be installed inside a virtual environment in order to avoid potential system conflicts that may be difficult to debug.